-Every journalism student should learn the fundamentals of photojournalism.
+Every journalism student should learn the fundamentals of photojournalism using best camera for landscape photography.
 They should learn how to take pictures, and they should be given specific photo assignments.

 Several years ago, I put together the following “rules” for training student photojournalists.
 If anyone has any comments, I would like to hear them.

 You should assign a minimum number of pictures that the student should take, and that number should be high.
 For instance, if the photo is for a profile story where you anticipate using only one shot, the photographer should come back with at least 10 to 15 shots.
 In fact, 10 to 15 shots for any assignment would be a good minimum.